 - Consistency: Offering a consistent template allows athletes to narrow down which days of programming most closely satisfy their goals, but overall a consistent plan allows us to track real progress and eliminate chances of burnout.

-- Recovery: It’s no mystery we live in a world where people are chronically stressed out, have poor diets, and poor sleep patterns.
+- Inherent Levels of Stress: It’s no mystery we live in a world where people are chronically stressed out, have poor diets, and poor sleep patterns.
 If you’re running your clients into the ground with high-intensity work on the regular, they’ll invariably overtrain.

 - New Clients: Most boxes have new clients all the time so programming linear based progressions do not make sense as this can be confusing to your new clients and create more stress in an already stressful environment.